 Single mothers often face some of the greatest challenges in raising their children. especially teenage mothers, especially when they dropped out of a high school.
 We support teen moms and help them get a high school equivalency diploma through online prep courses.

-Therefore we team up with the Single Moms Club organized MyCareerTools to help single mom graduating with a degree and become self-supporting after a while.
-The moms we guide will use the website’s online classes and MyCareerTools will pay for the GED testing fee as well.
-This is really a generous offer.
+Therefore, we teamed up with the Single Moms Club organized by the GED prep website BestGEDClasses.org to help single moms graduate with a degree and become self-supporting after a while.
+The website offers free GED practice tests and prep and the moms we guide will use the website’s online classes while BestGEDClasses pays for the GED testing fee as well, a generous offer.

 Enable parents to be their child’s first effective teacher